thruflo/weblayer/doc/userguide.rst

 User Guide
 ==========

 :ref:`weblayer` is made up of a number of components.
-You can use them out of the box, as shown by the :ref:`helloworld` example, taking advantage of the :ref:`api`.
-Or you can pick and choose from and override them, as introduced in the :ref:`Components` section.
+You can use them "out of the box", as shown by the :ref:`helloworld` example, or you can pick and choose from and override them, as introduced in the :ref:`Components` section.

+You can then take advantage of the :ref:`request handler api` when writing your web application.

 .. _helloworld: